netgroup-polito/frog4-openstack-do/README_INSTALL.md

 - Create tables in the domain orchestrator db (all the initialization parameters are stored in the ``db.sql`` file):

         $ cd [frog4-os-do]
-        $ mysql -u orchestrator-user -p -Dopenstack_orchestrator < db.sql
+        $ mysql -u orch-user -p -Dopenstack_orchestrator < db.sql

-When it asks the password, enter that used above (i.e., `orchestrator-pwd)`.
+When it asks the password, enter that used above (i.e., `orch-pwd)`.
 The process may take some seconds.

 The script above also adds in the database the `admin` user (`username:admin`, `password:admin`, `tenant:admin_tenant`).